Georgia Court Records

 In certain situations, a 17-year-old can receive a marriage license if they meet additional statutory conditions.
 These conditions include:

-- The juvenile court has granted a petition for the emancipation of the juvenile, and the juvenile presents the certified copy of the emancipation order
+- The juvenile court has granted a petition for the juvenile's emancipation, and the juvenile presents a certified copy of the emancipation order.

 - The older partner in the proposed marriage is no more than four years older than the 17-year-old

-- It has been at least 15 days after the order granting the emancipation
+- It has been at least 15 days since the order granting the emancipation.

-Georgia marriage records are considered open records and are generally available to the public.
+Georgia marriage records are considered open and generally available to the public.
 However, authorities may restrict specific details within the records from public access.
-Generally, in Georgia, the following persons are eligible to request and obtain marriage records:
+Typically, in Georgia, the following persons are eligible to request and obtain marriage records:

 - Immediate family members of the couple, including parents, siblings, adult child or sibling of grandparents, and grandchildren of the persons named on the certificate.
-However, immediate family members may need to show proof of a relationship and demonstrate a direct and tangible interest in obtaining the marriage records
+However, immediate family members may need proof of a relationship and demonstrate a direct and tangible interest in obtaining the marriage records.

-- Legal representatives such as attorneys.
-Legal representatives must represent either of the persons named on the marriage record.
+- Legal representatives, such as attorneys, must represent either of the persons named on the marriage record.
 Attorneys must provide a notarized letter duly signed by the attorney indicating their reason for the request.
-The letter must contain their bar number and any other supporting documentation
+The letter must contain their bar number and any other supporting documentation.

-- State or federal government officials may request access to marriage records for official purposes such as verifying information or processing legal transactions
+- State or federal government officials may request access to marriage records to verify information or process legal transactions.

 - Authorities may grant access to Georgia marriage records for genealogical researchers or historians.

-- Persons with legal intent can request marriage records in Georgia.
+- In Georgia, people with legal intent can request marriage records.
 Such individuals must demonstrate a direct and tangible interest in the marriage record.
-For instance, individuals involved in legal proceedings may request marriage records if the record is relevant to the court case
+For instance, individuals involved in legal proceedings may request marriage records if the documents are relevant to the court case.

 There are legal requirements for individuals seeking marriage records in Georgia.
 They include:

-- Providing a valid form of photo identification such as a driver's license, passport, or any government-issued identification cards
+- Providing a valid form of photo identification, such as a driver's license, passport, or any government-issued identification card

-Yes, there are online marriage records for free in Georgia.
+Yes, there are free online marriage records in Georgia.
 These records provide information such as:

 - Index to marriage records from the state of Georgia from 1808 to 1967 (provide name, name of spouse, even location and date)